Vyridian/vxlisp/Readme.md

 2. vxlisp compliments other languages instead of replacing them.
 Instead it is meant to interact with existing platforms and languages. vxlisp generates plain old native objects that are written into your existing native project.
 Write as much native code as you like inside or outside vxlisp (though native code is not cross-platform).

 * Write once, run anywhere is a pipedream.
-How can it possibly work? - Most new languages try to write a platform along with the language.
+How can it possibly work?

+Most new languages try to write a platform along with the language.
 Instead I want to write a language that can compile to any other language or platform with identical results.

 * New languages rarely work.
-Why write one? - To improve the art.
-I find most languages to have ugly, confusing syntax and poor manageability.
+Why write one?

+To improve the art.
+I find most languages to have ugly, confusing syntax, and poor manageability.
 I hope to point out that this need not be true. vxlisp represents my wishlist of things that I have liked and disliked about other languages.
 Frankly, though its only in its infancy, I'm very pleased with the result.

 * What are its best use cases?

-1. Collaboration - It should be suited for collaborative work where support, test team, management AND developers need transparency into a cross platform application.
+1. Collaboration - It should be suited for collaborative work where outsourcers, support, test team, management AND developers need transparency into a cross platform application.
+In my mind, this is every project worth a damn.

 2. Cross-platform - Obviously, write-once, run-anywhere is good for crossplatform work.
+Why is anyone writing applications that are not cross-platform?

 3. Learning Language - I learned programming using BASIC on an Apple II.
 In college I learned PASCAL.
 These are considered learning languages but they are still fairly complex. vxlisp is consistent and readable.
 It promotes small code snippets, documentation and test cases.
+It is well suited to the classroom.

-4. Difficult Languages - It could be helpful for developers who wants to work on platforms that require languages they are uncomfortable with, e.g. WebAssembly, Unreal Engine, or IOS.
+4. Difficult Languages - It could be helpful for developers who wants to work on platforms that require languages they are uncomfortable with, e.g. WebAssembly, Unreal Engine, Unity, or IOS.

 * Everyone has a bias.
-What is yours? - I admit it.
+What is yours?

+I admit it.
 I love Functional Programming and Test driven development.
 I dislike Imperitive programming, and Object-Oriented programming.
 I also dislike vendor lockin, large corporations, and I am horrified by the probable impact of AI.

-* Why Functional Programming instead of Object-Oriented? - The best example is the development of SOAP and REST web services.
+* Why Functional Programming instead of Object-Oriented?

+The best example is the development of SOAP and REST web services.
 SOAP was the original, Object-Oriented, web service solution similar to .dll linking.
 It had sophiticated type binding and state management.
 REST on the other hand was a very simplistic system similar to web page calls.
 Soon the practical complexities overwhelmed SOAP and REST grew to replace it.
 Simplicity makes a better product in the end.

-* What are your inspirations? - Obviously, Lisp.
+* What are your inspirations?

+Obviously, Lisp.
 I was introduced to it in 1987 (in AI programming of all things) and it stuck with me.
 More recently: JavaScript, Typescript, Scala, Clojure, Clojurescript, Elm, and an obscure XML programming language called NuXML.

-* What are your first principles? - Simplify, Simplify, Simplify.
-Manageability > Readability > Functionality > Performance.
+* What are your first principles?

+1. Simplify, Simplify, Simplify.
 Simplicity requires the removal of dependencies wherever possible.
+The best part is no part.
 Mass production and reliability can only be maintained through simpilfication.

+2. Manageability > Readability > Functionality > Performance.

-* What are the key features of the language? - Open Source.
+* What are the key features of the language?

+Open Source.
 Language is a data structure.
 Compact consistent syntax.
 Interoperable with native code.
 All-in-one: code, test, documentation.
 Everything is the same data structure.
 Test cases in documentation.
 Simplified handling of many of the most ugly coding patterns including generics, exceptions, null, inheritence, asynchronous code, constructors, immutability, thread-safety, overloading, and context.
 Few dependencies and Plain old native objects.

-* Are there any unusual features of the language? - Built in Webserver, Documentation builder, Test suite, Test coverage.
+* Are there any unusual features of the language?

+Built in Webserver, Documentation builder, Test suite, Test coverage.
 BigO coverage.
 Simplified generic handling.
 Simplified context management.
 Functions are first class objects.
 Simple access to type data.
 Universal serialization/deserialization.
-Memory Pooling.
-State Management.
+Memory Pooling (in development).
+State Management (in development).
 File parsing.
 Repl.
+Macros.
 Programmatic Html/Xml generation.
+Built in debugging tools.
 Function level permissions.
 Few restricted characters.
 Free use of whitespace.
 Option to write code from documentation.
 Potential to easily write code to unusual platforms like Html Canvas or WebAssembly.
 Potential to simultaneously write native android and IOS without middleware like react native.

 * Alright, that was a lot of Pros.
 What are the Cons?

 1. Tooling - Since vxlisp compiles to other languages, it relies on thoses languages for runtime debugging besides basic logging.
 You may find that indirection overwhelms the benefits.

 2. Optimal Performance - Though vxlisp compiles to native code, everything (including primitives) is treated as an object, so a certain amount of extra processing and heap usage is added to even low-level operations.
-Memory pooling may mitigate this cost, but I recommend using optimized native code for operations that require maximum performance.
+Memory pooling may mitigate this cost, but I recommend using optimized native libraries for operations that require maximum performance.

 3. Overkill - vxlisp is focused on making complex cases easier.
 Conversely, it is possible that simple cases may seem overbuilt with features you don't need, e.g. Helloworld programs.

-* What does a function that returns Hello World look like? - (func foo : string
+* What does a function that returns Hello World look like?
+     (func foo : string
       "Hello World")

-* What does a function that adds 2 integers look like? - (func foo : int
+* What does a function that adds 2 integers look like?

+     (func foo : int
       [arg1 : int
        arg2 : int]
       (+ arg1 arg2))

-* What does type declaration look like? -
+* What does type declaration look like?

     (type personlist : list
      :allowtypes [person]
      :doc "This is a list of person")